vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 truthfulness, not stealing, restraining one's sexual urge, and nonac ceptance of gifts.
 They are not considered to be the direct aid in attainment of consciousness.
 This is because the real nature of con

-sciousness which is Siva is not touched by any of these means.
+sciousness which is śiva is not touched by any of these means.
 39. Withdrawal of senses from the external objects and placing them in

 one's heart is known as pratyāhārā.
 However, for the consciousness which is all-pervasive, withdrawal is not possible.
 In the same way, concentration, meditation, and absorption (samadhi) are related to something which is limited.
 Therefore, they do not serve any pur